428 West Liberty Street Wooster, Ohio 44691 Lower Level County Admin Building

-The Planning Commission is an eleven-member board consisting of the three county commissioners or their alternates and eight members appointed by the county commissioners.
+The Planning Commission is an eleven-member board consisting of three County Commissioners or their alternates, and eight members appointed by the County Commissioners.

 Technical Review Committee

 The first step for submission to the Planning Commission is review by the Technical Review Committee (TRC).
 The TRC is a one stop shop for subdivision review, consisting of: Wayne County Planning Department, Wayne County Health Department, Soil & Water Conservation District, Wayne County Building Codes Department, Wayne County Engineer and the Map Office.

 - Minor Subdivision Application Process

 - Access Management – Effective August 1, 2023